 Creating Hashable and Unhashable Objects in Python

-.Default Hashability
+__hash__.Default Hashability

 All Python objects are instances of some class.
-Even classes themselves are instances of the class type
+Even classes themselves are instances of the class type.
+Class instances in Python are hashable by default.
+They inherit it from object, the base class of all classes in Python 3.

 Both objects, the class itself and the class instance, are hashable.